vaishnavvrao/vaishnavvrao.github.io/_projects/m82_southern_arcs.md

     An illustration of the two possible mechanisms of outflow-induced star formation in the Southern Arcs.
 </div>

-<h2>Caveats and Observational Tests </h2>
+<h2>Of course there are caveats!</h2>
 The two scenarios we propose for the formation of the Southern Arcs involve highly non-linear, multi-phase gas physics that is inherently difficult to model.
 Each depends on a range of physical parameters—such as the detailed starburst history of M82, the efficiency of supernova feedback, wind mass-loading, the galaxy’s dynamical mass distribution, and the nature of its environment, including the composition, density, and morphology of CGM clouds.
 Many of these factors are challenging to constrain observationally, making it difficult to uniquely favor one scenario over the other based on theoretical grounds alone.

 Nevertheless, we suggest a promising observational avenue for distinguishing between these scenarios: measuring the metallicities of stars from the two stellar populations in the Southern Arcs.
 If the stars from the two populations have similar metallicities, a scenario where shocks compressed the same cloud multiple times may be favorable.
 If the metallicities are significantly different, the second scenario of stars forming directly within the outflow and involving multiple clouds may be more likely.
 While both scenarios have their own challenges and uncertainties, such metallicity measurements offer a concrete path forward to better constrain the physical origin of the Southern Arcs.

-Read more about this research in my peer reviewed paper in the Astrophysical Journal! ({% cite Rao_2025%}).
+Read more about this research in my peer reviewed paper in the Astrophysical Journal! {% cite Rao_2025%}.
 All references for this article can be found within the paper.